DFE-Digital/login.dfe.infrastructure/README.md

 1. Scan Infrastructure that will use checkov to scan the yml & ARM templates for the deployment
 2. Deployment stage that has two jobs under:
-   1. Pre-deployments Job that will create the logic app `s141<EnvId>-signin-git` and the Keyvault that will use in the deployed environment and for the variable group in azure devops after the first run of any new subscription or environment.
+   1. Pre-deployments Job that will create the logic app `s141<EnvId>-signin-git` and the Keyvault that will use in the deployed environment in azure devops after the first run of any new subscription or environment.
 The ARM template is located in login.dfe.devops with name `preDeployInfrastrusture.json`
    2. Base infrastructure Job that will deploy all the specified componets using the template.json under the DevOps/templates folder

 More information of trigger & Approvols please check [here](https://github.com/DFE-Digital/login.dfe.devops/blob/main/Docs/PipelineTrigger.md)